 Yes!
 Childcare is provided every Sunday morning and at most congregational events and is open to kids 5 years and younger.
 Our nursery is staffed by experienced childcare providers.
 The staff and volunteers who assist in the nursery have been screened with background checks and have met the other requirements established by the church’s childcare policies.

-In addition, we offer Godly Play, a children’s worship experience for kindergarten through third grade students on the second and fourth Sunday of each month during the worship hour.
-Children come to worship with their families, and leave after the Time for Young Disciples (a children’s sermon time) to learn about God through age-appropriate storytelling and activities.
+In addition, we offer Godly Play/Children of God, a children’s worship experience for elementary-aged children four Sundays each month during the worship hour (not offered in months with a fifth Sunday).
+Children come to worship with their families and leave after the Time for Young Disciples (a children’s sermon time) to learn about God through age-appropriate storytelling and activities.

 Is childcare provided?

 If I decide to join First Presbyterian Church, how do I?